Do you know how to keep your little passengers safe?

 Keep your pet secure on the go with a pet car seat.
 Our safety experts explain the different types of cat and dog car restraints and key features to look for.

-Whether your dog only goes for the occasional outing or rides alongside you wherever you go, an in-car dog restraint can help ensure everyone in your vehicle rides safely.
-And while dogs are more often free to roam while you’re out on the road, we didn’t forget about the importance of better-securing cats as well.
+Whether your dog only goes for the occasional outing or rides alongside you wherever you go, an in-car pet restraint can help ensure everyone in your vehicle rides safely.
+And while dogs are more often the pets that are free to roam while you’re out on the road, we didn’t forget about the importance of better-securing cats as well.
 Here’s a look at some of the different types of pet car seats on the market so you can choose the right one for your family.

 4 Types of Pet Car Seats